Xiobe/Microsoft365-Hunting/lolbas_certutil.md

 Test:

 ```
-certutil -decode encoded_calc.exe calc.exe
+certutil -decode encoded_calc.exe decoded_calc.exe
 ```

 This gets detected by Microsoft Defender as `Use of living-off-the-land binary to run malicious code`.
 It tags it as a `low` priority event and was **not** prevented.
+I was able to decode the `encoded_calc.exe` and run `decoded_calc.exe`.

 ### Decode a hexadecimal encoded file